sysdiglabs/terraform-aws-secure-for-cloud/README.md

 # Sysdig Secure for Cloud in AWS

-Terraform module that deploys the **Sysdig Secure for Cloud** stack in **AWS**.
+Terraform module that deploys the [**Sysdig Secure for Cloud** stack in **AWS**](https://docs.sysdig.com/en/docs/installation/sysdig-secure-for-cloud/deploy-sysdig-secure-for-cloud-on-aws).
 <br/>It provides unified threat detection, compliance, forensics and analysis.

 There are three major components:

+* **CSPM/Compliance**: It evaluates periodically your cloud configuration, using Cloud Custodian, against some benchmarks and returns the results and remediation you need to fix.
+Managed through [cloud-bench module](https://github.com/sysdiglabs/terraform-aws-secure-for-cloud/tree/master/modules/services/cloud-bench).<br/>

 * **Cloud Threat Detection**: Tracks abnormal and suspicious activities in your cloud environment based on Falco language.
 Managed through [cloud-connector module](https://github.com/sysdiglabs/terraform-aws-secure-for-cloud/tree/master/modules/services/cloud-connector).<br/>

-* **CSPM/Compliance**: It evaluates periodically your cloud configuration, using Cloud Custodian, against some benchmarks and returns the results and remediation you need to fix.
-Managed through [cloud-bench module](https://github.com/sysdiglabs/terraform-aws-secure-for-cloud/tree/master/modules/services/cloud-bench).<br/>

-* **Cloud Scanning**: Automatically scans all container images pushed to the registry or as soon a new task which involves a container is spawned in your account.Managed through [cloud-scanning module](https://github.com/sysdiglabs/terraform-aws-secure-for-cloud/tree/master/modules/services/cloud-scanning).<br/>
+* **Cloud Scanning**: Automatically scans all container images pushed to the registry or as soon a new task which involves a container is spawned in your account.
+Managed through [cloud-connector module](https://github.com/sysdiglabs/terraform-aws-secure-for-cloud/tree/master/modules/services/cloud-connector).<br/>

 For other Cloud providers check: [GCP](https://github.com/sysdiglabs/terraform-google-secure-for-cloud), [Azure](https://github.com/sysdiglabs/terraform-azurerm-secure-for-cloud)